rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/configuration/prometheusrules/_index.md

 For examples, refer to the Prometheus documentation on [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) and [alerting rules.](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)

+### Connecting Routes and PrometheusRules

+When you define a Rule within a RuleGroup of a PrometheusRule, the spec of the Rule itself contains labels that are used by Prometheus to figure out which Route should receive this Alert.
+For example, an Alert with the label `team: front-end` will be sent to all Routes that match on that label.

-# Creating PrometheusRules in the Rancher UI
+### Creating PrometheusRules in the Rancher UI

 _Available as of v2.5.4_